Elevated Estradiol and Male Infertility

 Certain medications can increase estradiol levels, including:

-1) Any medication that increases testosterone levels (clomiphene, HCG, T replacement,
+1) Any medication that increases testosterone levels (SERMs, HCG, T replacement,

 anabolic steroids, etc.), as elevated blood testosterone levels promote increased